RamonTec/array-course/README.md

 Transformation implits change any element into other, no matter if a number, string, object or other array.

-This methos expeted two arguments:
+This method wait two arguments:

 * The function that iterate and become element of the array.
 * An object who one to make a context reference.